Drug & Alcohol Rehab in Southport

 Unfortunately, lots of people who attend drug and alcohol rehab in Southport go on to relapse in the future.

-Your relapse prevention plan will be written or verbal and will contain advice on how to overcome cravings and triggers.
+Your relapse prevention plan will be written or verbal and will contain advice on how to overcome cravings and triggers, as well as reminders for the various coping mechanisms and techniques you practiced whilst at rehab.

 Aftercare And Support Services In Southport